-Freezer Burn Mutant Vehicle Operation Policy
+Freezer Burn Motorized/ Mutant Vehicle Operation Policy

-What is a Mutant Vehicle?
+What is a Motorized/ Mutant Vehicle?

 Mobility and Pleasure crafts are allowed at Freezer Burn, but must also be registered through the DMV, and they must also apply for day and night licenses.
-Mobility and Pleasure crafts can always be decorated, but that must not exceed the ability of the device to perform the duties that they are intended for (if it is used for mobility for example, a occupant must be able to easily get in and out).
+Mobility and Pleasure crafts can always be decorated, but that must not impede the ability of the device to perform the duties that they are intended for (if it is used for mobility for example, a occupant must be able to easily get in and out).
 Both are also allowed to have amplified music, but music must not exceed what would be considered a normal car stereo Wattage & volume level.

 Operating Requirements